Your baby’s speech and language development

-I know that every baby develops at their own pace but roughly, what are the milestones in a baby’s speech and language development?
+Every baby develops at their own pace, but what are the milestones in a baby’s speech and language development?

-Your baby makes sounds such as ‘uh’ and ‘ooh’, in situations in which you are talking to your baby, newborn tries to ‘talk back’ using their whole body and makes groaning and pushing sounds.
-The ‘uh’ sounds a little like the word ‘the’.
+Your baby makes sounds like “u” and “e” when you are talking to your baby.
+The newborn tries to “talk back” with his whole body, making moaning and pressing sounds.
+The ‘u’ sounds a bit like the word ‘the’.

 From 6 weeks

 Your baby can make two sounds like “u-u” or “a-u” on one exhalation.
 They appear to be sounds with two syllables and sometimes there is already a pitch difference.
 The “u-u” sounds just like a parent forbidding something. “u-u-u’-don’t do it.

 From now on, babies can combine breathing, voice, and mouth movements.
 These three movement mechanisms are needed when talking.
 Three-month-old babies make sounds like “achre” and “arre.

 From 15 weeks

 Your baby is extremely interested in the movements your mouth makes.
 He watches the movements and imitates them without making a sound.
 Because combining all those movements with breathing and voice movements is still too complicated.

 Your baby makes long uttering sounds that vary from loud to softer and from high to low.
 Your baby may hum and scream very high.